Jump Start - summer programme for new students

 Which papers are offered in Jump Start

-Jump Start papers are worth 15 points and can usually count as an elective paper towards your degree.
+Jump Start papers are worth 15 points and may count as an elective paper towards your degree - you will need to confirm this with your Faculty.

-It would be of extra benefit to students who achieved lower NCEA credits in literacy and those who intend to study within Arts and Social Sciences, the Waikato Management School, Māori and Indigenous Studies, and Health, Sports and Human Performance.
+It would be of extra benefit to students who achieve lower NCEA Level 3 credits in literacy and those who intend to study within Arts and Social Sciences, the Waikato Management School, Māori and Indigenous Studies, Education, and Health, Sports and Human Performance.

 This paper is tailored to prepare new students who will be studying a Bachelor of Laws.
 It will offer skills and knowledge to be successful in legal studies.